Board of Directors

 Janet embodies over 30 years of experience in the environmental sciences, environmental and cultural education, natural health and wellness, sustainable community development and whole systems design.

-A graduate of both the internationally acclaimed Environmental Studies program and the Creative Writing program at Oberlin College, she went on to study Archeology and Climatology at the University of Utah.
+A graduate of both the internationally recognized Environmental Studies program and the Creative Writing program at Oberlin College, she went on to study Archeology and Climatology at the University of Utah.
 Her career as Geoarcheologist, Environmentalist, Educator, and Whole Systems Designer has involved her in projects throughout the USA, as well as in India, Africa, and the Amazon.
-Her extensive non-profit work currently focuses on the creation of a natural pharmacological preserve in the Amazon, as well as several UN recognized projects addressing environmental, socio-economic, and women’s health issues.
+Her extensive non-profit work includes the creation of a natural pharmacological preserve in the Amazonian Rainforest, as well as several UN recognized projects addressing environmental, socio-economic, and women’s health issues.

 A 20-year resident of the Pacific Northwest, she has a Seattle based private practice in Environmental Design and Natural Health.